ohdsi-studies/SemaglutideNvamd/README.md

 ##=========== START OF INPUTS ==========
 cdmDatabaseSchema <- "main"
 workDatabaseSchema <- "main"
-outputLocation <- 'D:/git/ohdsi-studies/SemaglutideNaion'
+outputLocation <- 'D:/git/ohdsi-studies/SemaglutideNvamd'
-databaseName <- "Eunomia" # Only used as a folder name for results from the study minCellCount <- 5 cohortTableName <- "sema_naion"
+databaseName <- "Eunomia" # Only used as a folder name for results from the study minCellCount <- 5 cohortTableName <- "sema_nvamd"

 # Create the connection details for your CDM
 # More details on how to do this are found here: